 - XXL-bandwidths: light-based systems have theoretical bandwidth limits in the hundreds of THz range, while classical transistors are limited to the GHz range.

-After the 60s, pushed by these promises, photonics entered a golden age as embedded electronic systems struggled to perform large computations.
-For a while, optical computing prevailed for demanding real-time applications: from processing synthetic-aperture radar on remote sensing satellites to optical correlators for advanced pattern recognition applications (Figure 1).
+In the 60s-70s, pushed by these promises, photonics entered a golden age.
+Then, embedded electronic systems struggled to perform large computations.
+Accordingly, optical computing prevailed for demanding real-time applications: from processing synthetic-aperture radar on remote sensing satellites to optical correlators for advanced pattern recognition applications (Figure 1).

-This multitude of possibilities led researchers to pursue photonics as the basis of a general-purpose computing stack.
-In stark contrast to this prospect, photonics is currently confined to a few domain-specific applications such as communications.
+This multitude of possibilities led researchers to pursue photonics as the basis for a general-purpose computing stack.
+In stark contrast to this prospect, photonics is currently confined to a few domain-specific applications, such as communications.
 Where did we go wrong?

 As it turned out, building a programmable digital optical computer was — and remains — a daunting task.
 To understand why, we must explore what optically implementing logic rules entails.

 One Logic to bring them all and in the darkness bind them

 For a new computing paradigm to go mainstream, it needs to scale to a large variety of tasks.
 The proven way to do so is to implement basic logic operations.
 Indeed, all modern chipsets are but an intricate ensemble of NAND gates, allowing for the emulation of any logic rule.

 However, basic logic functionality is only the tip of the iceberg.
 As billions of transistors have to work in unison, additional demanding requirements have to be fulfilled :